-This policy also covers the treatment of those employees and workers who work on a part-time basis, Hewett Recruitment recognises that it is an essential part of this policy that part time employees are treated on the same terms, with no detriment, as full time employees (albeit on a pro rata basis) in matters such as rates of pay, holiday entitlement, maternity leave, parental and domestic incident leave and access to our pension scheme.
-Hewett Recruitment also recognises that part time employees must be treated the same as full time employees in relation to training and redundancy situations.
+This policy also covers the treatment of those employees and workers who work on a parttime basis.
+The Company recognises that it is an essential part of this policy that part time employees are treated on the same terms, with no detriment, as full time employees (albeit on a pro rata basis) in matters such as rates of pay, holiday entitlement, maternity leave, parental and domestic incident leave, and access to our pension scheme.
+The Company also recognises that part time employees must be treated the same as full time employees in relation to training and redundancy situations.

-GENDER REASSIGNMENT POLICY

-Hewett Recruitment recognises that any employee or worker may wish to change their gender during the course of their employment with the Company.

-Hewett Recruitment will support any employee or worker through the reassignment.

-Hewett Recruitment will make every effort to try to protect an employee or worker who has undergone, is undergoing or intends to undergo gender reassignment, from discrimination or harassment within the workplace.

-Where an employee is engaged in work where the gender change imposes genuine problems Hewett Recruitment will make every effort to reassign the employee or worker to an alternative role in the Company, if so desired by the employee.

-Any employee or worker suffering discrimination on the grounds of gender reassignment should have recourse to the Company's grievance procedure.

-RECRUITMENT OF EX-OFFENDERS
+Gender Reassignment

+- The Company recognises that any employee or worker may wish to change their preferred pronouns or how they identify their gender during the course of their employment with the Company. - The Company will provide support to any employee or worker during any decisions and actions taken leading up to, during, and post-reassignment. - The Company will make every effort to try to protect an employee or worker who has undergone, is undergoing, or intends to undergo gender reassignment from discrimination or harassment within the workplace. - Whilst the company recognises that an employee's gender identity should not impact at all on day-to-day work, should any unexpected complications occur in their employment as a direct or indirect result of reassignment that would affect their ability to work in that role, the Company will make every effort to reassign the employee or worker to an alternative role in the Company, if so desired by the employee. - Any employee or worker suffering discrimination on the grounds of gender reassignment should refer to the Company's grievance procedure.

+Recruitment of Ex-Offenders

-Where Hewett Recruitment has registered with the Disclosure and Barring Service (DBS) and has the authority to apply for criminal records checks on individual because they are working with children or vulnerable adults or both, we will comply with the DBS's Code of Practice which includes having a policy on the recruitment of ex-offenders.
+In cases where we have registered with the Disclosure and Barring Service (DBS) and have the authority to apply for criminal records checks on individual because they are working with children or vulnerable adults or both, we will comply with the DBS's Code of Practice which includes having a policy on the recruitment of ex-offenders.